Demographics of Germany: Foreign languages

-English is the most common foreign language and almost universally taught by the secondary level; it is also taught at elementary level in some states.
-Other commonly-taught languages are French, Italian, Spanish, Portuguese, and Russian.
+English is the most common foreign language and is almost universally taught at the secondary level; it is also taught at elementary level in some states.
+Other commonly-taught languages are French, Italian, Spanish and Russian.
 Dutch is taught in states bordering the Netherlands, and Polish in the eastern states bordering Poland.
 Latin and Ancient Greek are part of the classical education syllabus offered in many secondary schools.

 According to a 2004 survey, two-thirds of Germany's citizens have at least basic knowledge of English.
 About 20% consider themselves to be competent speakers of French, followed by speakers of Russian (7%), Italian (6.1%), and Spanish (5.6%).
 The relatively high number of Russian speakers is a result of immigration from the former Soviet Union to Germany for almost 10 consecutive years, plus its having been learned in school by many older former East Germans as compulsory first foreign language.